sslover/designing-for-data-personalization/syllabus.md

 Laptops
 -------

 This class covers numerous Web programming topics, and as a result, we will use laptops extensively throughout class time.
-However, use of the computer outside of class topics (for example, chatting on Gmail or checking Facebook) is quite disrespectful and repeated violators will be asked to leave the classroom.
+However, use of the computer outside of class topics (for example, chatting on Gmail or checking Facebook) is disrespectful and repeated violators will be asked to leave the classroom.

+Also - while your classmates are presenting, it is mandatory to put your laptop lid down and focus all of your attention on your colleague's presentation.

 Weekly Assignments
 ------------------